Mastodon: Diet

 The mastodon commonly browsed on woody plants (i.e. twigs) and fruits, occupying dense coniferous forests made up of spruces (Picea) and pines (Pinus) within most of eastern North America.
 In Florida, it consumed twigs of the genus Taxodium as well as other woody plants and fruits.
-Based on carbon isotopic analyses of mastodons in Florida, they had low δ13C values which indicate C_{3} browsing specialization.
+Based on carbon isotopic analyses of mastodons in Florida, they had low δ^{13}C values which indicate C_{3} browsing specialization.
 The dietary preferences of North American Mammut are thought to have mirrored those of the older Zygolophodon, which may have preferred living in closed forests and consuming conifers to avoid active competition with the bunodont gomphotheres and lophodont deinotheres in the Miocene of Europe.
 Most accounts of gut contents have identified coniferous twigs as the dominant element in their diet.
 In addition to twigs and leaves, as indicated by the "Heisler mastodon" of Michigan and the "Burning Tree mastodon" of Ohio, mastodons may have also consumed swamp grasses (Glyceria and Zizania) as well as semiaquatic and aquatic plants such as sedge marshes (Carex) that surrounded lakes.
 They may have additionally ingested other aquatic plants and aquatic invertebrates while consuming more than 100 L of water from lakes a day.
 The temporal shifts in molar and limb bone sizes in mastodon populations from Missouri and Florida as well as apparent differences in body size between western and eastern populations suggest that M. americanum was an adaptable species for local environmental shifts.
 Regardless, it depended heavily on forested environments similar to tapirs, so significant closed vegetation losses of any sort could have impacted them.